No Tears Left to Cry: Europe, Oceania and Asia

-"No Tears Left to Cry" saw success in Japan as well, peaking of number 12 on the Japan Hot 100 becoming her sixth top-twenty single in the country.
+"No Tears Left to Cry" saw success in Japan as well, peaking at number 12 on the Japan Hot 100, becoming her sixth top-twenty single in the country.
 It also debuted at number six on the Japanese Hot Overseas chart, and reached number one in its fifth week there.
 In Malaysia, the song debuted at number one on the official RIM Charts and stayed at the top of the chart for four consecutive weeks.
 On South Korea's International Gaon Digital Chart, the song peaked at number 19.

 Music video

 Development and release

 The music video for "No Tears Left to Cry" was directed by Dave Meyers and produced by Nathan Scherrer.
 It explores a concept of disorientation in life, and the complexities and disillusionment of the world.
 "We sort of flirt with the ambiguity of whether you need to find the ground or whether the ground's just what you make of it," Meyers said.
 Grande was filmed in front of screens to chroma key locations in post-production.
 Referencing dancer Fred Astaire, a revolving hallway was built to allow Grande to walk on ceilings and walls.
 Other stunts involved her harnessed to a rotating stairway and jumping through a chute.
 Grande's face was covered in a green substance and bandaged for 30 minutes to create masks of her face.
 The music video premiered on Vevo at midnight ET on April 20, 2018.
 Three behind-the-scenes videos were released on April 23, April 27, and May 25, 2018, respectively.